demisto/content/Packs/RadwareCloudServices/README.md

 3. Click the **Advanced** tab and enable **Access log**.
 4. Select the application to which to export all Access logs.

-For more information refer to the official Radware [documentation](https://support.radware.com/).
+For more information, refer to the official Radware [documentation](https://support.radware.com/).

 **On XSIAM:**